BlueSCSI/BlueSCSI-v2/README.md

 ZuluSCSI Mini has no DIP switches, so all optional configuration parameters must be defined in zuluscsi.ini

-ZuluSCSI RP2040 Full Size DIP switch settings are:
+ZuluSCSI RP2040/RP2350 Blaster Full Size DIP switch settings are:
 - INITIATOR: Enable SCSI initiator mode for imaging SCSI drives
 - DEBUG LOG: Enable verbose debug log (saved to `zululog.txt`)
 - TERMINATION: Enable SCSI termination
 - BOOTLOADER: Enable built-in USB bootloader, this DIP switch MUST remain off during normal operation.
-Later (Rev2023a) ZuluSCSI RP2040 Full Size boards have a bootloader button instead of a DIP switch.
+Later (Rev2023a) ZuluSCSI RP2040 and all ZuluSCSI Blaster Full Size boards have a bootloader button instead of a DIP switch.

 Physical eject button for CDROM